 But it has another advantage that few people talk about – it can provide extra grip on slippery surfaces.

 Application takes seconds.
 Spread a small amount of wax over each paw.
-The wax forms a barrier that provides traction grip on slippery surfaces.
+The wax forms a barrier that provides traction on slippery surfaces.

 Now, you do have to regularly apply this non-slip wax to the bottom of your dog’s paws.
 I was able to get about a day out of each application, although I would need to reapply if my dog went outside.

-As you might have guessed, paw wax is best used as a temporary solution to overcoming slippery surfaces.
+As you might have guessed, paw wax works best as a temporary solution to overcoming slippery surfaces.
 For example, if you wanted to bring your dog over to your friend’s house and they have slick floors.

 10. Foot spray